exseivier/cgla/README.md

 # cgla
-TF motif enrichment in yeast
+Transcription factor DNA motif enrichment analysis with a phylogenetic focus in yeast